neofeo/BOX86-BOX64-WINEx86-TUTORIAL/README.md

 5. **Note:** if you installed wine (arm64 or armhf) or winetricks with apt, remove them, wine ARM will not be usefull for mostly anything here since they arent that much arm64 windows apps, not even legally accesible outside windows on ARM most probably.

-    - installing WINE x86. okay, download a copy from https://github.com/Kron4ek/Wine-Builds/releases , would recommend x86 stagging or stable.
+    - installing WINE x86. okay, download a copy from https://github.com/Kron4ek/Wine-Builds/releases , would recommend x86 stagging or stable, you can also get the proton variant from there.
     - uncompress it, rename the folder "wine" and place it at your `/home/your_user/` directory.

 6. Ending wine setup..

-    Every linux app (if not portable), and wine is a linux app, can be accesed by terminal like box86 and box64. we have our wine binaries on our user `/home` folder, so we need to link that to `/usr/local/bin` in order to the system to recognize it and be able to execute it, while x86, BOX86 will pick it and emulate it automatically.
+    Every linux app (if not portable), and wine is a linux app, can be accesed by terminal like box86 and box64.
+We have our wine binaries on our user `/home` folder, so we need to link that to `/usr/local/bin` in order to the system to recognize it and be able to execute it, while x86 Wine, BOX86 will pick it and emulate it automatically thanks to the binfmt trick.

 So we do the next thing from terminal to create those links: